YuzhongHuang/CompArch-Lab/Lab1Report.md

 In summary, we improve our design along the way, especially for the reduction of area.
 ### Explanation of your test case strategy
+The majority of our tests only test with the four most significant bits, because we think the most significant four bit are enough to cover most of the interest area.
+But we do include full bit test in out test bench.

 We have four major pools of test cases, for each pool, there are some sub-pools, divided as follows: